AOccLib/ground_pddl_learning/README.md

 5. Learned action schemas
 ```
 ### Feature definitions
 The ``features.lp`` file defines the members of the feature pool (concepts and roles from description logic) via clingo rules.
+(Subset definitions not included, these were computed elsewhere).

 ### Running a single experiment
 To run a single experiment for one of the domains, run ``learn.lp`` together with the files in the **graphs** folder for that domain.
 For example, for Blocks: